joalon/joalon.se/_posts/2019-08-05-Linux-Developers-Conference-Brazil-2019.md

 Some recaps on bugs like spectre and meltdown and how they affect KVM virtual machines.

 - Leveraging OP-TEE as a generic HSM via PKCS#11 for secure OTA.
 By Ricardo Salveti
-A security talk on using the Open Portable Trusted Execution Environment (OP-TEE)[https://www.op-tee.org/ "OP-TEE"] and a hardware module for ensuring application authenticity.
+A security talk on using the Open Portable Trusted Execution Environment [OP-TEE](https://www.op-tee.org/) and a hardware module for ensuring application authenticity.

 - Malicious Linux Binaries: A Landscape.
 By Lucas Galante and Marcus Botacin
 Great summary of linux malware.
 The big takeway was: Linux malware exists and should be taken seriously.